-The committee heard oral evidence from a variety of witnesses in the House of Commons on the following dates; Attendees do not require a ticket to attend the committee hearings.
+The committee will hear oral evidence from a variety of witnesses in the House of Commons on the following dates; Attendees do not require a ticket to attend the committee hearings.

 Register for oral session on Friday 7th July

 Register for oral session on Friday 14th July

 Look at Past Inquiries